VTL § 1192.1, "Driving While Ability Impaired"

-Driving while Ability Impaired, more commonly known as a “DWAI” is a violation.
-It is not a crime but will stay on your driving abstract.
+Driving While Ability Impaired is more commonly known as a “DWAI” is a violation.
+It is not a crime but it will stay on your driving abstract.
 It can also affect insurance premiums.
+The violation is commonly used as a plea bargain when a motorist is charged with the more serious DWI criminal charge.

 “No person shall operate a motor vehicle while the person's ability to operate such motor vehicle is impaired by the consumption of alcohol.”

-A first-time conviction for DWAI will carry a fine between $300 to $500, a ninety-day suspension of your driving privileges, and could include the participation in programs like the Victim Impact Panel.
-While it is more lenient than other DWI convictions, it can also include 15 days in jail.
+A first-time conviction for DWAI will carry a fine between $300 to $500, a ninety-day suspension of your driving privileges, and could include participation in programs like the Victim Impact Panel.
+While it is more lenient than other DWI convictions, it can also include fifteen days in jail.

-A second time conviction within 5 years will increase the fine range from $500 to $700 and result in license revocation for six months.
-The possible jail term also increases to 30 days.
+A second conviction within five years will increase the fine range from $500 to $700 and result in license revocation for six months.
+The possible jail term also increases to thirty days.

 DWAI and DUI convictions stack on top of each other.
 A third conviction within ten years increases the fine range from $750 to $1,000 and the possible jail term to 180 days.
 However, the license revocation remains at six months.